We do accessibility audits differently.

 It is our goal to make achieving an accessible website easy for you and your organization.
 In our experience, large PDF reports and huge Excel files or spreadsheets with row after row of accessibility errors are not actionable documents.
 They’re overwhelming to read and don’t easily allow for tracking issues as they’re corrected.

-Yes!
-Our approach to website accessibility audits is unique because our audits are intended to be the beginning of a larger remediation partnership.
+Yes, we are able to fix problems.
+Our approach to website accessibility audits is unique because our audits are intended to be the beginning of a larger partnership.

 To learn more about our approach to website accessibility remediation, visit our remediation page.

 If you request a risk assessment, you’ll be able to schedule a meeting to go over your assessment at a time that makes sense for you.
-Typically we have your risk assessment complete and are available to meet to discuss it within 24 hours.
+Typically we have your risk assessment complete and are available to meet to discuss it within a few business days.

 Yes.
 Our team has developed accessible websites and web applications and has provided accessibility consulting for large universities, government agencies, and enterprise-level clients.